bmaunde/guidelines/connector-integration-guide.md

 ## Overview

-The Consnet Connector, a Consnet service, is a middleware-as-a-service environment where any supported systems can be connected to one another for the purposes of sharing data in synchronous manner.
+The Consnet Connector, a Consnet service, is a middleware-as-a-service environment where any supported systems can be integrated for data synchronization, retieval or event processing.
 The data involved can be anything ranging from persisted master data to ad-hoc events.

 Use cases for Consnet Connector include, but are not limited to: